mtbk24/mtbk24.github.io/_posts/2017-10-29-Properties_in_Python.markdown

 categories: python
 ---

-I provide a better example of using properties on my GitHub page.
+I provide a better example of using properties on [my GitHub page here](https://github.com/mtbk24/PythonBasics/blob/master/Properties%20in%20Python.ipynb).
 I include the use of the property decorator.
-Here is an example of what you’ll see on [my GitHub page here](https://github.com/mtbk24/PythonBasics/blob/master/Properties%20in%20Python.ipynb)
+Here is an example of what you’ll see on my Github page:

 {% highlight ruby %}